paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2002-06-01-dissertation.md

 The circles theme extended to programme captions, where again one circle contained the four logo; one contained an analogue clock showing start time, and two further circles of varying size contained programme related imagery.
 All titles were set in a sans serif typeface, with larger programme titles bolder and italicised, although the placement of all these elements was quite random.
 However for a channel once vibrant and full of movement, it was now drained of its multiple colours and also became a little static.

-{% include 'photos' with figures.13
+{% render 'photos' with figures.13
   caption: 'Channel 4’s ‘Connections’ identity.
 This particular example featured the comedian Harry Hill from <cite>The Harry Hill Show</cite> — a popular show on the channel at the time.'
   image_preset: 'thumbnail'
 %}

-{% include 'photos' with figures.14
+{% render 'photos' with figures.14
   caption: 'The ‘Connections’ theme was extended across all on-screen promotions and captions.'
   image_preset: 'thumbnail'
 %}